As Israel mourns, questions grow over responsibility for deadly stampede

 Funerals were set to resume after dusk on Saturday, the end of the Jewish Sabbath.

-Some 100,000 mainly ultra-Orthodox Jewish men and children attended the annual commemoration at the tomb of a revered second-century rabbi on Mount Meron in northern Israel.
+Some 100,000 mainly ultra-Orthodox Jewish men and children attended the annual commemoration at the tomb of a revered 2nd-century rabbi on Mount Meron in northern Israel.
 A crush of people around early Friday turned a deadly cascade of people trapped and trampled.

-Israeli media reported that as of Saturday, 16 of the over 150 injured in the incident remained hospitalized.
+Israeli media reported that, as of Saturday, 16 of the more than 150 injured in the incident remained hospitalized.
 At least four of the dead were U.S. citizens.

-The annual event, typically Israel’s largest pilgrimage, was canceled last year due to the coronavirus.
+The annual event, typically Israel’s largest pilgrimage, was canceled last year because of the coronavirus.
 This year, it was permitted as the country reopened following a widespread vaccination program.

 But various Israeli authorities had reportedly been at odds for weeks ahead of the event over whether to severely limit attendance, according to Israeli media.